brutusin/wava/README.md

 `wava.sh` allows to enqueue batch jobs (submitted with a maximum physical memory usage promise) to be executed when enough physical memory ([RSS](https://en.wikipedia.org/wiki/Resident_set_size)) is available in the system.

-This scheduler has been created originally to run a high number of batch jobs in machines with a large amount of RAM, avoiding memory paging and swapping, in order to not penalize the performance of other services running in the system.
+This scheduler has been created originally to run a high number of batch jobs in machines with a large amount of RAM, avoiding memory paging and swapping and not penalize the performance of other services running in the system.

 (... to be continued)